greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 ## My Initial Career and Transition to IT

-When I moved to Denver from Roswell in October of 1993, I got a job within a month working at the AMC Colorado Plaza 6 theater at S Colorado Blvd and Alamda.
+When I moved to Denver from Roswell in October of 1993, I got a job within a month working at the AMC Colorado Plaza 6 theater at S Colorado Blvd and Alamesda.
 It has been a 24 Hour Fitness for a long time now.
 I worked as a Supervisor and a Projectionist there for a while.
 All this while I prepared to start school Spring of the following year.

 In 1994, I started to attend Colorado Institute of Art (CIA) for Music and Video Business where I got into production work within a year.
-While going to school I heard of a job opportunity at a company just down the road on S Colorado that the owner of Second Spin, as music store, had opened.
-This company converted film to video, scanned images and saved them digitally, and even did some very light weight video production and editing.
+While going to school I heard of a job opportunity at a company just down the road on S Colorado that the owner of Second Spin, a music store, had opened.
+This NEW company converted film to video, scanned images and saved them digitally, and even did some very light weight video production and editing.
 They had invested in a Video Toaster!

 ![Garth]({{ site.baseurl }}/images/videotoaster.jpg "Garth")

 I learned to use the Video Toaster a bit while I had down time and made some absurd edits with my own home videos from Roswell.
-[Example](https://youtu.be/qsHS83ecRTU)
+[Example](https://youtu.be/qsHS83ecRTU).
+The owner of Second Spin was a real asshole and I left there within a short time.
+When Second Spin eventually had to close, it couldn't have happened to a nice guy.

 I eventually had to leave the theater, mostly due to the shooting that happened there.
 I was on duty as a supervisor and in the lobby when the morons start popping off.
 The new management that came in after was gaslighting me about my reaction to it, which was absolutely nothing.